TheMarex/prosem/Niklaus/RandomWalk.md

 Now let $A \in NL$ via a $O(\log n)$ space-bounded machine M. As we saw in the proof of Theorem \ref{poly-running-time}, this machine has at most polynomially many configurations on an input of length $n$.
-The desired reduction of $A$ to $PATH$ outputs for any x the graph in which each such configuration is a node, and the there is an edge from configuration $c_i$ to $c_j$ if $c_j$ is a configuration that could follow $c_i$ in the computation on input $x$.
+The desired reduction of $A$ to $PATH$ outputs for an input $x$ the graph in which each configuration is a node, and the there is an edge from configuration $c_i$ to $c_j$ if $c_j$ is a configuration that could follow $c_i$ in the computation on input $x$.
 This can be done, for example, by producing for each configuration the finite list of possible successor configurations.